reasonwithoutrestraint/site/mkdocs/docs/Original/Other/Abortion.md

     - Killing someone who would have died at that moment: (2) is modified to: it is wrong to terminate an innocent life without indication of consent, misery, or probable future death.
 - Blood transfusion case: people should not be forced to donate blood to others.
     - They respond by invoking responsibility.
 But, even if someone has put someone else's life in danger through their own voluntary actions, we don't force them to donate blood.
 Why the discrepancy?
     - They bite the bullet and say that we should force people to donate blood in these circumstances.
 Okay, but the impact of the responsibility is different.
 In the case of abortion, no being has their life deprived whereas in the case of the voluntary danger, someone's life has been deprived.
+The initial voluntary action X produces a responsibility to Y only if X without Y deprives the person of a life that they would have otherwise had.
     - They bite the bullet and say that we should be forced to donate blood to people when we put them in circumstances where they need blood, even if they would not have been alive anyway.
 - Philosophical first principles: liberty